TL;DR

 Pillar 1: Strategic Financial Protection – Your Safety Net for Life's Storms

 Financial protection insurance is the bedrock of any solid personal or business plan.
 It's not an expense; it's an investment in continuity.
-It ensures that if the worst happens, money is the one thing you and your loved ones don't have to worry about, allowing you to focus on what truly matters: recovery, family, and the future.
+It can help make it more likely that if the worst happens, money is the one thing you and your loved ones don't have to worry about, allowing you to focus on what truly matters: recovery, family, and the future.

 Life Insurance: Securing Your Family's Future

-Life insurance pays out a lump sum or regular income upon your death, providing a vital financial lifeline for your dependants.
+Life insurance may pay out a lump sum or regular income upon your death, providing a vital financial lifeline for your dependants.
 It can be used to pay off a mortgage, cover ongoing living costs, fund children's education, or simply provide a cushion during a difficult time.

 There are several primary types: